-Suriname is an upper middle income country with a relatively strong performing economy.
-It is the smallest country in South America but rich in natural resources and biodiversity.
-The economy is reliant on a few sectors for growth and development, extractive industries being the largest: alumina, gold and oil represent more than 80% of total exports and 30% of the Gross Domestic Product (GDP).
+Suriname is the smallest country in South America but rich in natural resources and biodiversity.
+The economy is reliant on a few sectors for growth and development The mining industry is the most dominating industry in the economy of Suriname: oil and gold and alumina represent more than 80% of total exports and 30% of the Gross Domestic Product (GDP).

-The bauxite-industry, which is very important for the production of alumina, is in hands of: Suriname Aluminum Co.
-(Suralco), a wholly-owned Alcoa subsidiary (Alcoa is however considering terminating its activities in Suriname and is in discussion with the Government in connection with such termination).
+The bauxite-industry, which is very important for the production of alumina, was in hands of: Suriname Aluminum Co.
+(Suralco), a wholly-owned Alcoa subsidiary.
+Alcoa has however terminated most of its activities in Suriname and is in discussion with the Government in connection with such termination.
 The government is looking into cost-effective ways to develop new mines, as the major mining sites at Moengo and Lelydorp are maturing.
 Other proven reserves exist in the country and are projected to last until 2045.

 Although agriculture and manufacturing are relatively small, they also remain important producing sectors.
 Suriname is self-sufficient in rice, and exports large amounts thereof; however, Suriname is a net food importer.
 Imports account for more than 80% of consumption.
 Agricultural and fishery products account for almost 10% of the GDP, with hardwood, rice, bananas, vegetables, shrimp, red snapper, as the principal products.